errorexists/Getting-Started-With-OpenCore/README.md

 # Kernel

-**Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
-Other higher priority kexts come after Lilu such as, VirtualSMC, AppleALC, WhateverGreen, etc.
+**Add**: Here's where you specify which kexts to load, and the order in which they are loaded, Lilu.kext should be first!
+Plugins for other kexts should always come after the main kext.
+Lilu plugins- after Lilu, VirtualSMC plugins- after VirtualSMC etc.

 **Emulate**: Needed for spoofing unsupported CPUs like Pentiums and Celerons